romosborne/skint-website/content/_index.md

 # Skint 2017 will be 3rd - 5th November

+## Skint booking will open at 7pm on Wednesday 16th August

 Ashover Parish Hall, Ashover, Derbyshire

 A wonderful low-cost weekend in Derbyshire, with music and dance from across Europe.
 Workshops, sessions, bals, lovely food, friendly atmosphere and beautiful countryside nearby!